Admin-7/Mr-Robot-techniques/InfoSec.md

 * [CTF Time](http://ctftime.org)

   List of upcoming CTFs to compete in.
-If others are interested, we could probably field an RC team.
+If others are interested, we could probably field our own teams.
 It also might be fun to hang out with the [opentoall team](http://opentoallctf.com/) on IRC.

 * [BreakThiSQLi](http://breakthisqli.rf.gd/)